mkuthan/mkuthan.github.io/_posts/2023-08-07-biquery-partitioning.md

 Tables with hourly partitions keep up to only `4000 / 24 = 166 days and 8 hours` of data.
 For tables with more than 10 years of history I would consider monthly partitioning.

-GCP support could raise the limit, for example to 10000 partitions but don't expect any guarantees in case of incidents {: .notice--info}
+Google Cloud Platform support could raise the limit, for example to 10000 partitions but don't expect any guarantees in case of incidents
+{: .notice--info}

 ## Timezones